johnt84/5PMSomewhereApp/README.md

 There is also share functionality which allows you to share where it is or was 5 PM via sharing apps such as Social Media (Facebook/Twitter, etc), WhastsApp or Email.

-Web App is developed as Blazor application in .Net 8/C#.
+Web App is developed as Blazor application in .Net 8 / C#.

 * Uses MudBlazor for the UI components
 * Utilises the Rest Countries API to get a list of countries for the timezones